 Doing well in a phone interview is a standard part of landing a job in the Sciences and is especially common and important in academia.
 The process can be nerve wracking, so I thought I would share a few observations and tips from the phone interviews I have participated in as a search committee member.

 Start with these principles:

 (a) The faculty doing the interview and making the decision are volunteering their time to add work on top of an already insane schedule.
 They likely care a whole lot about who is hired, but they are also super busy.
-In a committee I was on recently one particular faculty member came to several of the sessions sweating and out of breath from sprinting across campus…and then when it wrapped up…bolted out of the door to the next event.
+In one committee I was on, one particular faculty member came to several of the sessions sweating and out of breath from sprinting across campus…and then when it wrapped up…bolted out of the door to the next event.
 C’est la vie in the Academy!

 (c) There is most likely no significant agenda other than selecting a good person for the position.
-When I was on the market I remember a lot of talk about politics in hiring, etc. That may be the case in some instances, but more likely is that the faculty on the committee just want to make a good match between candidate and the job.
+When I was on the job market, I remember a lot of talk about politics in hiring, etc. That may be the case in some instances, but more likely is that the faculty on the committee just want to make a good match between candidate and the job.

 (1) Make scheduling the interview easy.

 The faculty members involved in the search have very busy lives and organizing a time when everyone is free can be damned-near impossible.
 Putting together the schedule is a serious irritation under the best of circumstances.
 So, as a candidate, you want to make it easy to schedule your interview time.
 You can harm your candidacy by creating negativity around your application if you are pain to schedule.
 It is subtle, but this is a game of millimeters!
 If at all possible, just make whatever time they want happen.

 (2) Do some homework about the people and place – present to them how you will fit.